 In addition to the guaranteed rate of growth, as stated above the component that really hastens the growth of the cash value account investment is dividend payments from the life insurance company to the policy owner or reinvested into the policy.
 Typically, the dividend amount will increase as the policy ages and as the cash value grows.
 Larger death benefit policies are paid higher dividends as well.
 Dividends are paid at the end of the year after the company has calculated its financial results.
 Dividend payments are improved through a lower experienced death rate than expected, higher company sales, and the general interest rate environment.

 Whole life policy owners have three options when it comes to using their dividend payments.
 The payments can be used to:

 - Be paid directly to the owner of the policy as a check.

-- Purchase additional paid up insurance, increasing the death benefit and the amount of future dividend payments.
+- Purchase additional paid-up insurance, increasing the death benefit and the size of future dividend payments.

 All three of these options increase the rate of return experienced by the policy owner.
 The effects of each of these options and the reasons policy owners choose each option are as follows:

 A dividend payment received as a check is direct income for the owner.
 This income is considered taxable by the IRS, and this is not the most efficient use for dividend payments as far as achieving the highest long-term rate of growth.
 However, this is not always the goal of every life insurance policy used for investment purposes.
 Taking a direct payment also allows owners to get cashflow back from their investment.